franck-art/zabbix-server-playbook/README.md

 ### Installation of prerequisites

+1. On zabbix server
-1. NB:  These installations will be done on the zabbix server
+NB:  These installations will be done on the zabbix server

    ```
    sudo yum install git -y